Yash-J-74/Small-web-projects/README.md

-# Small-web-projects
+# Small-JS-projects
-A bunch of small web projects using html, css and javascript.
+A bunch of small JavaScript projects